Thomas131/backer/README.md

 It also has some downsides:
 * The files are not encrypted and I am unsure of the quality of the authentification.
 Only the backer should be allowed to access the files.
 (The Request-IPs can be restricted but that is no big obstacle if the hacker in controll of the network)
-* rsync as daemon isn't used as widely as ssh and there are maybe unknown security flaws (although
+* rsync as daemon isn't used as widely as ssh and there are maybe unknown security flaws (although the NSA seems to have ways to get ssh-access, too ;( )

 TODO:
 =====